 Macaws have the most painful bite.
 This is due to their curved beaks, which are more likely to tear skin and puncture flesh with the tip.
 The sheer size of their beaks is also a notable factor.

-While a green-winged macaw has the most impressive bite force, at 2,000 psi, this isn’t the case for all macaws.
-If we consider a standard bite, then the hyacinth macaw applies the most consistent force.
+While a green-winged macaw has the most impressive bite force, this isn’t the case for all macaws.
+If we consider a standard bite, the hyacinth macaw applies the most consistent force.